miracuthbert/laravel-royalty/README.md

 ```

 > Update the keys in "config/royalty.php" before migrating your database
+> You can set the model to be used for points.

 If you want to reset either `config` or `migrations` use the commands below in your console